MisterCalvin/romm-mkdocs/docs/index.md

 ---
 title: Introduction
-description: Your beautiful, powerful, self-hosted rom manager
+description: An introduction to your beautiful, powerful, self-hosted rom manager
 hide:
   - toc
 ---